kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/).
+Currently, I am conducting research on angles-only navigation at lunar orbits in the [Space Rendenzvous Lab](https://damicos.people.stanford.edu).

 My research interest includes, but is not limited to:
 - Autonomous guidance, navigation, control, and decision-making of spacecraft.
 - Spacecraft swarms and distributed space systems.
 - Positioning, navigation, and timing at the lunar surface, lunar orbits, and cis-lunar space.
 - Spacecraft trajectory design and optimization.
 - Small satellite system design.

 I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
-At UTokyo, I worked on the thermal design and on-board software development for the EQUULEUS project, which is a 6-U CubeSat targeting the EML2 Halo Orbit, under the supervision of Prof.Funase at the Intelligent Space Systems Laboratory.
+At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for the EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
+Beside the development of EQUULEUS, I was researching satellite configurations and autonomous operation strategies for Lunar Navigation Satellite Sysmtem (LNSS) under the supervision of Prof.Funase.

+I also had the honour to collaborate with [Space Systems Optimization Group](https://ssog.ae.gatech.edu/) at Georgia Tech and [ Navigation and Autonomous Vehicles (NAV) Lab](https://navlab.stanford.edu/) at Stanford University.

-Please refer to my [CV](/files/iiyama_keidai-CV.pdf) for further and latest information.
+Please refer to my [CV](/files/iiyama_keidai-CV.pdf) for the latest information.

 ## Education
 {% include minifeature_row id="feature_stanford" type="left" %}